“Teen Mom” Considering Filing for Sole Custody After Baby Dad’s Arrest

 Obviously there are many other factors to consider and we don’t know the full story here, but if the court were find that the baby’s father was habitually or continually using illegal drugs, the court could grant the mother sole legal and/or physical custody.
 With allegations of drug use, the court could order an emergency screening, which would allow a court appointed evaluator to interview all involved parties and provide the court with an opinion as to what is in the best interests of the child.
 The court could also order drug testing and other preventative measures, such as supervised visits.

 At Mello & Pickering, LLP we handle custody and visitation issues of all types.
-Whether you have questions about your rights with regard to custody and visitation or are concerned for your child’s welfare due to the other parents’ actions, give us a call to set up a free 20 minute telephone conference or an in person meeting at (408) 288–7800.
+Whether you have questions about your rights with regard to custody and visitation or are concerned for your child’s welfare due to the other parents’ actions, give us a call to set up a free consultation or an in person meeting at (408) 288–7800.